laksonosuryadi/laksonosuryadi.github.io/README.md

 :two:  Always love to learn something new.
 Because while we still breathing, we'll never stop learning.
 :three:  This year will be the turning point of my life.
 As I escaped from my ~~non~~ comfort zone, and live my life to the fullest! :rocket:

+**Future Plans:**
+* To apply all of the knowledges I gained from Hacktiv8 Coding Bootcamp into my Website.